-In relation to the scheme that was reported to committee on the 31st May 2022 there were 72 objections from neighbours, an objection from 'Block the Block' a residentled campaign supported by Hopton Hopefuls, Aquarius Tenants and Residents Association, Hulme Community Forum and On Top of the World Hulme, an objection from Hopton Hopefuls, a letter of objection from 2 employees of Manchester University, an objection from the GP practice on Booth Street West, objections from the Guinness Partnership and One Manchester and 3 representations from members of the public supporting the proposal.
+It is noted that there a number of objections to the scheme as originally proposed, these included neighbours, 'Block the Block' a resident-led campaign supported by Hopton Hopefuls, Aquarius Tenants and Residents Association, Hulme Community Forum and On Top of the World Hulme, Hopton Hopefuls, 2 employees of Manchester University, a GP practice on Booth Street West, the Guinness Partnership and One Manchester.
+3 representations were also from members of the public supporting the proposal.
 Councillors Annette Wright and Lucy Powell MP objected.